Severance (novel): Reception

 It was a New York Times Notable Book of 2018.
-NPR's Michael Schaub said, "A fierce debut from a writer with seemingly boundless imagination" and "A stunning, audacious book with a fresh take on both office politics and what the apocalypse might bring."
+NPR's Michael Schaub said it is, "A fierce debut from a writer with seemingly boundless imagination" and "A stunning, audacious book with a fresh take on both office politics and what the apocalypse might bring."
 The Chicago Tribune called it, "a gripping bildungsroman in the midst of an apocalypse."